 About: Southern New Hampshire University prides itself on a wide range of high quality and affordable online accounting programs.
 Students can choose between a Certificate, a Graduate Certificate, a Bachelor of Science or a Master of Science in Accounting.
 The programs are accredited by the New England Association of Schools and Colleges.

-The Bachelor of Science program is accredited by the Accreditation Council for Business Schools and Programs and offers specializations in finance, information systems and business studies, as well as an accelerated track.
+Their online Bachelor’s degree program is accredited by the Accreditation Council for Business Schools and Programs and offers specializations in financial statements, information systems, and business studies, as well as an accelerated track.
 The tuition fees for the program are approximately $38,400.

-Graduate students seeking CPA certification can pursue the Master of Science degree with specializations in auditing, taxation or forensic accounting.
+Additionally, graduate students seeking Certified Management Accountant (CMA) certification can pursue the Master of Science degree with specializations in auditing, taxation or forensic accounting.